Kuenhof

 about kuenhof:

-Kuenhof, owned by Peter and Brigitte Pliger, is one of the best white wine estates in Italy.
-Their steep, stony vineyards are in the part of the South Tyrol called the Val d'Isarco (or Eisacktal), not far from the border with Austria.
-They grow Sylvaner, Veltliner and Riesling organically, and their wines show an almost electric mineral character.
-If the duty of a great wine is to be distinctive, these wines stand out like beacons -- great terroir, careful grape-growing, brilliant winemaking, and extraordinary wines.
+Kuenhof, owned by the Pliger family, is one of the best white wine estates in Italy.
+Their steep, stony vineyards are in the part of the Alto Adige/South Tyrol called the Valle Isarco (or Eisacktal), not far from the border with Austria.
+They grow Sylvaner, Grüner Veltliner and Riesling organically, and their wines show an almost electric mineral character.
+If the duty of a great wine is to be distinctive, these wines stand out like beacons -- great terroir, careful grape-growing, brilliant winemaking, extraordinary wines.

-'Kuenhof' is a farmhouse that dates from the 12th century.
+The ‘Kuenhof' itself is a farmhouse that dates from the 12th century.
 Just south of the town of Brixen/Bressanone, it was for centuries owned by the Bishop of Bressanone, and then for the last 200 years it has been in the family of the current owners.
 Until 1989 the grapes were taken to the Abbazia di Novacella, in nearby Neustift.
 In 1990 the Pligers started making their own wines in the cellar under the farmhouse.

 the wines: